RediSearch/RediSearch/docs/docs/reference/Vectors.md

 1. Although specifying `K` requested results, the default `LIMIT` in RediSearch is 10, so for getting all the returned results, make sure to specify `LIMIT 0 {K}` in your command.

-2. By default, the results are sorted by their documents default RediSearch score. for getting the results sorted by similarity score, use `SORTBY {score field name}` as explained earlier.
+2. By default, the results are sorted by their documents RediSearch score.
+If you would like to sort by vector similarity score, use `SORTBY {score field name}`.
+See examples below.

 ### Examples for querying vector fields